RomainDeg/JavaCallStackExtractor/README.md

 # JavaCallStackExtractor  :

-This project offers the possibility to extract the maximum information available from a Java callstack in a text file.
+This project offers the possibility to extract the maximum information available from a Java callstack in a text-based file.

 ##  How to use